linda2912/linda2912.github.io/internetOfThings/week3/README.md

 Now you have to write some Arduino code to control the hardware.
 [This tutorial](http://www.instructables.com/id/How-to-make-A-light-up-distance-sensor) explains exactly how to do that.
 It will explain how to make a sensor that will light up more lights the closer you are.

-This is how my code looks like after this tutorial:
+This is how my Arduino code looks like after this tutorial:

 ```
+//Arduino code

 int led1 = D0;
 int led2 = D5;
 int led3 = D6;